2019 Raul Pérez Castro Ventosa Valtuille La Vitoriana

 Varieties

+Castro Ventosa owns approximately 60 hectares of Mencía, exclusively vines between 30 and 60 years old.
 Castro Ventosa is located in Valtuille de Abajo, a small village in the lower part of the Bierzo region, with mainly sandy and clay soils.
 Bierzo itself has a microclimate with milder temperatures than the surrounding regions (León, Galicia).
-In the plain, this advantage is further enhanced.
+This advantage is further enhanced on the plain.
 The name of the domain comes from the Roman settlement (Castro).
-This is a hill overlooking the surrounding plain at the foot of the village.
-The bodega itself is carved into the flank of this Roman hill and the majority of their vineyards are located on the flanks of the Castro.
-The wines are named after this.
-Their top wine, the Valtuille, comes from 10 plots of very poor and sandy soils and a small part of slate soils.
-The vineyards for the Castro de Valtuille are clay-sandy soils and partly stony soils.
-The vines for the Joven mainly grow on clay-loam soils.
-About 4000 to 5000 vines per hectare are planted in the old vineyards.
+This is a hill that overlooks the surrounding plain at the foot of the village.
+The bodega itself is carved into the side of this Roman hill and the majority of their vineyards are located on the flanks of the Castro.
+The wines are therefore named after this.
+Their top wine, the Valtuille, comes from 10 plots of very poor and sandy soils and a small portion of soils with a slate soil.
+The vineyards for the Castro de Valtuille have clay-sandy soils and partly stony soils.
+The vines for the Joven grow mainly on clay-loam soils.
+In the old vineyards approximately 4000 to 5000 vines are planted per hectare.

 Type of Wine Red